vertigoner/Mbed-Air-Hockey/index.md

 ### Position

-The puck's position is updated using numerical integration of the velocity which goes as follows:
+The puck's position is updated using a numerical integration of the velocity which goes as follows:

       pNew = pOld + v*Δt